 If you don’t fit the immediate relative or family preference categories above, do not apply.
-Your petition will certainly get denied.
+USCIS will certainly deny the petition.
 Small lies and fabrications of the truth will complicate your problems.
 If USCIS determines that you lied, the green card application denial will adversely affect the intending immigrant’s future attempts to immigrate to the United States.

 Inadmissibility Reasons for a Green Card Application Denial

 Even if you fit an eligibility category, a ground of inadmissibility can cause a green card application denial.
-It’s rather obvious that spies and terrorists will be denied a green card, but ordinary people with certain ailments and financial situations can also get denied.
+It goes without saying that immigration officials will deny a green card to spies and terrorists, but ordinary people with certain ailments and financial situations can also get denied.
 Applicants must demonstrate that they don’t pose a danger to U.S. society on financial, health, security, immigration violation, or criminal grounds.

 The U.S. relative that sponsors you will need to show sufficient income or assets to support you at 125% of the U.S. poverty guidelines (in addition to supporting his/her own family).
 If you can’t support yourself, this measure helps to ensure that you won’t depend on government assistance.
 Generally, this ground can be overcome by submitting Form I-864 for family-based application.

 The U.S. government will also require you to get a medical examination conducted by a USCIS designated physician.
 The examination is required to establish that an applicant is not a public health risk such as a carrier of a disease that presents a public health risk, or having a dangerous physical or mental disorder.
 Generally, this ground can be overcome by submitting the results of a medical exam.

 Your immigration history will be reviewed.
 Immigration officials will likely deny your green card application if you have overstayed a visa by six months or more, or if you have ever entered the country unlawfully.
-The government will also seek to determine if the parent’s visa (if applicable) has ever been misused.
+Immediate relatives who are present in the U.S. can generally adjust status after an overstay.